What are Electrolytes?

-We have added in these electrolytes into our sachets in order to replenish the nutrients lost through everyday activities.
-By increasing the levels of magnesium, potassium, sodium and calcium in your blood stream, you feel more hydrated and therefore more energized and healthy.
+We have added in certain electrolytes into our sachets in order to replenish the nutrients lost through everyday activities.
+By increasing the levels of electrolytes in your blood stream, you feel more hydrated and therefore more energized and healthy.
 These electrolytes maintain the balance of fluids in your blood which when at the right levels, contribute to a healthy body.

 So whether you are sat at your desk all day or out exercising – electrolytes are key to your body!